Fuzzy-Stochastic Partial Differential Equations: Numerical Experiments

 \section{Numerical Experiments}

 In this section we present two numerical examples.
 In both examples, we consider the following fuzzy-stochastic elliptic problem: Here, the source of uncertainty is the parameter $a$ characterized by a fuzzy-stochastic field; see the two examples below.
 The solution to \eqref{FSPDE_1D} is analytically given by We note that in more complex problems in higher dimensions, the PDE problem needs to be discretized on the spatial domain by a numerical method.
-Here, we consider the one-dimensional problem \eqref{FSPDE_1D} and focus on computations in fuzzy-stochastic spaces.
-More sophisticated numerical examples will be presented in forthcoming papers.
+Here, we consider the one-dimensional problem \eqref{FSPDE_1D} and focus on computations in fuzzy and stochastic spaces.
+We end this section by a short, general discussion on the computational cost of fuzzy-stochastic PDE problems.